aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 });
 ```

 The frontend maintains a local state of messages and updates the UI in real-time as streaming chunks arrive.
+It includes sophisticated handling for:

+- Placeholder messages while waiting for the first streaming chunk
+- Message identification and matching
+- Handling out-of-order updates
+- Automatic scrolling to show new content
+- Cache management with Apollo Client

 #### 2. Message Handler Lambda